Pogadog/anomalizer/README.md

 # Anomalizer - Prometheus Anomaly Visualization [Prototype]

-The Anomalizer is a proof-of-concept visualization tool for Prometheus.
+The Anomalizer(TM) is a proof-of-concept visualization tool for Prometheus.
 It operates by scraping metrics out of Prometheus, generating images, analyzing them for behavior (increasing, decreasing, noisy) and visualizing them
 (spark-lines & scattergrams).